Are you Feeling Sick & Tired? Even scared?

 Lymph is a clearish liquid that bathes the cells with water and nutrients.
 Lymph is blood plasma — the liquid that makes up blood minus the red and white cells.
 Think about it — each cell does not have its own private blood vessel feeding it, yet it has to get food, water, and oxygen to survive.
 Blood transfers these materials to the lymph through the capillary walls, and lymph carries it to the cells.
 The cells also produce proteins and waste products and the lymph absorbs these products and carries them away.
 Any random bacteria that enter the body also find their way into this inter-cell fluid.
 One job of the lymph system is to drain and filter these fluids to detect and remove the bacteria.
 Small lymph vessels collect the liquid and move it toward larger vessels so that the fluid finally arrives at the lymph nodes for processing.
 Is your lymph system able to do this efficiently – is it clean and unclogged?

 Lymph nodes contain filtering tissue and a large number of lymph cells.
 When a strong immune system is fighting certain bacterial infections, the lymph nodes swell with bacteria and the cells fighting the bacteria, to the point where you can actually feel them.
 Swollen lymph nodes are therefore a good indication that you have an infection of some sort.
 Once lymph has been filtered through the lymph nodes it re-enters the bloodstream.

-But before focussing on the lymph system, we need to firstly ensure we have an intelligent, strong and balanced immune system.
+But before focussing on the lymph system, we need to firstly ensure that all our systems and organs are working at maximum efficiency.